jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 ```

 Alternatively, it may be helpful to capture the text output of a tool for custom processing.
-This is achieved by specifying a custom *callback* function to the tool's run method:
+This is achieved by specifying a custom *callback* function to the tool's convenience method:

 ```Python